Graeae Theatre Company: Jenny Sealey

 Jenny Sealey MBE has been artistic director and CEO since 1997, and Amit Sharma joined as associate director in 2011.
 Sharma's first involvement with Graeae was as a participant on an actor training course, set up by Sealey, addressing the lack of deaf and disabled people in theatre.
 Sealey began her career as a deaf actor but made the transition to directing after applying for a Trainee Director position with the company Interplay.
 She was awarded an MBE in 2009 for her work around disability in the arts.
 She also co-directed the London 2012 Paralympic Opening Ceremony alongside Bradley Hemmings.
 Nickie Miles-Wildin took over the role of associate director from Amit Sharma in 2019 and was a performer in the 2012 Paralympic Opening Ceremony.

 Repertoire

-Actors who have appeared with the company include Nadia Albina, Genevieve Barr, Laurence Clark, Mat Fraser, Beth Hinton-Lever, Arthur Hughes, Cherylee Houston, Aaron Virdee, Melissa Johns, John Kelly, Garry Robson, Nabil Shaban and Kiruna Stamell.
+Actors who have appeared with the company include Nadia Albina, Genevieve Barr, Laurence Clark, Mat Fraser, Beth Hinton-Lever, Arthur Hughes, Cherylee Houston, Aaron Virdee, Melissa Johns, John Kelly, Garry Robson, Kiruna Stamell and co-founder Nabil Shaban.

 Graeae has produced plays by Jack Thorne, Sarah Kane, Jackie Hagan, Jo Clifford, David Ireland, Kaite O'Reilly, Lorca, Paul Sirett, Glyn Cannon and Sam Boardman-Jacobs.

 Graeae has performed at the National Theatre, Edinburgh Festival Fringe, Birmingham Repertory Theatre, Soho Theatre, Theatre Royal Stratford East, Traverse Theatre Edinburgh, Dundee Rep, Derby Theatre and Royal Exchange Theatre, Manchester.